baskluiters/devcon/README.md

 # devcon

-A demo on the usage of Development Containers in VS Code
+A demo on the usage of Development Containers in VS Code using Python

 Getting started: